👉 TAP TO SAVE 50% WITH CODE SPRING

 These pronounced strengths make this week's wedge-intensive layout a particularly strong fit.
 Over the last five seasons, only Patrick Cantlay, Si Woo Kim, Will Zalatoris, and Ben Griffin have bested Day's strokes gained average around PGA West, and last year he recorded his best finish of the season (T3) on the back of a field-best 7.6 strokes gained from tee-to-green.

-While the most Majors may no longer serve as Day’s most likely hunting ground (Pebble Beach aside), shorter venues like PGA West give him a chance to turn back the proverbial clock.
+While most Majors may no longer serve as Day’s most likely hunting ground (Pebble Beach aside), shorter venues like PGA West give him a chance to turn back the proverbial clock.
 With elite touch around the greens and a proven wedge game, weeks like this will be essential in his quest to remain among the sport’s best.
-If anyone can conjure a late-career flourish, Jason Day is still in that conversation -- and PGA West might just provide the stage for one final swan song.
+If anyone can conjure a late-career flourish, Day is still in that conversation -- and PGA West might just provide the stage for one final swan song.

 No. 9 - Alex Noren

-We're now entering our ninth season of Alex Noren's quest for a maiden PGA Tour title, but somehow, at 43 years of age, the dream feels as close than ever.
+We're now entering our ninth season of Alex Noren's quest for a maiden PGA Tour title, but somehow, at 43 years of age, the dream feels as close as ever.
 One of just 25 players in history to win 12 or more titles on the European Tour, Noren's pedigree is matched by few in this field.

-In 2026, following a fifth place finish in last year's Race to Dubai rankings, the Swede will earn a full season of PGA Tour status -- and a chance to shore up one of the few remaining gaps in an otherwise polished resume.
+In 2026, following a fifth-place finish in last year's Race to Dubai rankings, the Swede will earn a full season of PGA Tour status -- and a chance to shore up one of the few remaining gaps in an otherwise polished resume.

 Noren doesn't just carry the motivation to claim his first stateside title, but the game to contend with the world's best.
 Over the back half of 2025, he posted near misses at the 3M Open (T7) and Wyndham Championship (T3), suffered a playoff loss at Tiger's Hero World Challenge, and captured victories in two of Europe's most prestigious tournaments of the season.

-Over a remarkable three-week stretch, Noren outplayed the likes of Aaron Rai, Matt Fitzpatrick, and a host of other DP World Tour stars at the Belfry's British Masters, before taking down Rory McIlroy, Tommy Fleetwood, Jon Rahm, Joaquin Niemann, and nine other top 30 players at the DP World Tour's Flagship event at Wentworth.
+Over a remarkable three-week stretch, Noren outplayed the likes of Aaron Rai, Matt Fitzpatrick, and a host of other DP World Tour stars at the Belfry's British Masters before taking down Rory McIlroy, Tommy Fleetwood, Jon Rahm, Joaquin Niemann, and nine other top-30 players at the DP World Tour's Flagship event at Wentworth.

 Nine years after his breakout 2016 campaign that propelled him to a career-best No. 8 in the Official World Golf Rankings, the Swede logged the second most prolific season of his career at 42, climbing back to No. 12 and proving his elite game hasn't lost a step.

 This week, his ball-striking precision and short-game proficiency align perfectly with PGA West's demands.
-Noren recently led both the 3M Open and Hero World Challenge fields in SG: Putting (+10.3 and +7.6 respectively), and gained an average of 2.52 strokes on approach across his final nine starts.
+Noren recently led both the 3M Open and Hero World Challenge fields in SG: Putting (+10.3 and +7.6, respectively), and gained an average of 2.52 strokes on approach across his final nine starts.

 At a venue that demands precision over power and surgical execution over artistic liberty, Noren does not need to reinvent himself to land in a winning position.
 He's already logged two top-25 finishes around these grounds since 2020, and with the form he's recently shown, the top of Sunday's leaderboard is undoubtedly within reach.